ManuelMcLure/OctoPrint-NavbarClock/README.md

 ## Configuration

-The only configuration option is the time zone to use for the clock:
+Time Zone: the time zone to display
     - Server: the time zone of the OctoPrint instance
     - Browser: the time zone of the browser client
     - UTC: Coordinated Universal Time (aka GMT)

+Display Seconds: whether to display seconds or just hours and minutes

+24 Hour Format: Display "16:23:56" instead "4:23:56 PM" (for example)